-• In this area there is no library at the moment and they utilise Enon public Library which is too far to access especially for children and elderly.
+In this area there is no library at the moment, and they utilize Enon public Library which is too far to access especially for children and elderly.
+The solution was to partner with Thoko Ntshinga Foundation in Bersheba and utilized their building.